hongyuanChrisLi/InsightDemo/README.md

 $ pip install awscli
 ```
 ### Spark-Redshift(DataBricks)
 [Spark-Redshift connector](https://github.com/databricks/spark-redshift), an open source product by DataBricks, is used to connect Spark cluster and Redshift database.
-The jar package RedshiftJDBC42-1.2.1.1001.jar has already been inclued in [jars](jars/RedshiftJDBC42-1.2.1.1001.jar), so there's no configuration needed
+The jar package RedshiftJDBC42-1.2.1.1001.jar has already been included in [jars](jars/RedshiftJDBC42-1.2.1.1001.jar), so there's no configuration needed

 ### Flask
 We use [Flask to generate Restful APIs.](https://flask-restful.readthedocs.io/)